JobNmadu/Dyn4cast/README.md

 14. `treatment_model` is for propensity matching treatments effects and other metrics in the Machine Learning Environment.

-15. `mdpi` is for computation of multidimensional poverty indicators and indices
+15. `mdi` is for computation of multidimensional indicators and indices

-16. `plot_mdpi` is to plot the indices
+16. `plot_mdi` is to plot the indices

 17. `gender` is to convert age and sex to gender